scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 5 minutes
 - **Damage Type:** bludgeoning

 You create a spiraling mass of wind covering a 3x3 tile area centered on a point in range.
 Any creature that enters the wind for the first time this round or starts their turn there makes a Strength save against your spellcasting roll.
-On failure they are pushed 2 tiles away from the wind and take 1 wound in bludgeoning damage.
+On failure they are pushed 2 tiles away from the wind and take 1/0 in bludgeoning damage.
 Any mundane projectile firing through the whirlwind adds a terrible die to their attack roll.

 For the duration, starting on your next turn you may move the whirlwind up to 3 tiles once per turn as a free action.